scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

 control and geophysical retrieval to mapping and finally to the extraction of geophysical insight.
 The simple conclusion is that, with careful processing, a network of X-Band radars can resolve finer details than a single C-Band radar.
-More importantly, finer details exists.
+More importantly, finer details exist.
 The paper also presents a very simple, image processing based technique to take the "morphological finger print" of rainfall maps.
 This technique can be used on both remotely sensed and numerically modeled data providing a objective basis for model assessment.